 The MERGE initiative will be utilizing a CDOT approved alternative project delivery processes.
-One of the key considerations on this project is the schedule.
-The City of Greeley in partnership with CDOT proposed to use the Construction Manager General Contractor (CMGC) as the best method of delivery for this MERGE project.
+The City of Greeley and CDOT proposed to use the Construction Manager General Contractor (CMGC) as the best method of delivery for the MERGE project.
 CMGC ranked highest in the areas of project complexity and innovation, project cost considerations, and risk assessment.
 This alternative project delivery method allows for continuous value engineering and real-time feedback on design costs and provides critical input on constructability, real-time industry costs and phasing.
-The Draft Project Delivery Selection Matrix prepared by the CDOT/City of Greeley project team is presented in the Appendix C.
+The Draft Project Delivery Selection Matrix is presented in the Appendix C.

-Innovative Financing
+Financing